mariow-bcp/Sonic-the-Hedgehogs-Huge-Island-Adventure/README.md

 You assume any and all responsibility for using this content responsibly.
 Sonic Retro claims no responsibiliy or warranty.

-# Sonic 3/Sonic & Knuckles Disassembly
+# Sonic 3/Sonic & Knuckles Disassembly aka what this is based on.

 ## The Directory Structure